The valuation pairing on an upper cluster algebra: Preliminaries

 \subsection{Basics on cluster algebras and cluster Poisson algebras}

-An $n\times n$ integer matrix $B$ is {\em skew-symmetrizable} if there is an integer diagonal matrix $S$ with strictly positive diagonal entries such that $SB$ is skew-symmetric.
+An $n\times n$ integer matrix $B$ is said to be {\em skew-symmetrizable} if there is an integer diagonal matrix $S$ with strictly positive diagonal entries such that $SB$ is skew-symmetric.
 Such an $S$ is said to be a {\em skew-symmetrizer} of $B$.

-\begin{definition}[Matrix mutation] Let $\tilde B= =(b_{ij})$ be an $(n+m)\times n$ integer matrix with $B$ skew-symmetrizable.
-The mutation $\mu_k(\tilde B)$ of $\tilde B$ at $k\in\{1,\ldots,n\}$ is the new matrix $\mu_k(\tilde B)=\tilde B^\prime= =(b_{ij}^\prime)$ given by
+\begin{definition}[Matrix mutation] Let $\widetilde B= =(b_{ij})$ be an $(n+m)\times n$ integer matrix with $B$ skew-symmetrizable.
+The mutation $\mu_k(\widetilde B)$ of $\widetilde B$ at $k\in\{1,\ldots,n\}$ is the new matrix $\mu_k(\widetilde B)=\widetilde B^\prime= =(b_{ij}^\prime)$ given by

 \end{definition}